Laird Mackintosh: Career

-Mackintosh began his career as a dancer in the National Ballet of Canada (1990-1992).
-He studied at École supérieure de ballet du Québec (Montreal), American Ballet Theatre's School of Classical Ballet in New York City and The National Ballet School in Toronto.

-In 1993 he joined the Toronto (LivEnt) production of Andrew Lloyd Webber's The Phantom of the Opera in the role of Porter/Marksman and subsequently went on to play the leading role of Raoul, Vicomte de Chagny for three years and also understudy the role of the Phantom.
+He studied at École supérieure de ballet du Québec (Montreal), American Ballet Theatre's School of Classical Ballet in New York City, and The National Ballet School in Toronto.
+Mackintosh began his career as a dancer in the National Ballet of Canada (1990–1992).
+In 1993, he joined the Toronto (LivEnt) production of Andrew Lloyd Webber's The Phantom of the Opera in the role of Porter/Marksman and subsequently went on to play the leading role of Raoul, Vicomte de Chagny for three years and also understudy the role of the Phantom.

 He performed with Toronto's Opera Atelier between 1997 and 2002.
-In 2002, Mackintosh joined the company of the Stratford Shakespeare Festival appearing as Freddy Eynesford-Hill in My Fair Lady.
+In 2002, Mackintosh joined the company of the Stratford Shakespeare Festival, appearing as Freddy Eynesford-Hill in My Fair Lady.
 He remained with the company for eight seasons, playing many leading roles.
-He has also played Robert in The Drowsy Chaperone (Vancouver), Phil Davis in White Christmas (Halifax), Prince Charming in Ross Petty's Cinderella (Toronto), Gustl in The Land of Smiles, Rapunzel’s Prince in Into the Woods (Avon Theatre), and Algernon Moncrieff in Earnest, the Importance of Being (Toronto Operetta Theatre).
+He has also played Robert in The Drowsy Chaperone (Vancouver), Phil Davis in White Christmas (Halifax), Prince Charming in Ross Petty's Cinderella (Toronto), Gustl in The Land of Smiles, Rapunzel's Prince in Into the Woods (Avon Theatre), and Algernon Moncrieff in Earnest, the Importance of Being (Toronto Operetta Theatre).

+He played Nicky Goldberg in the independent film Songbird directed by Alex Boothby, Don Giovanni in Avenging Angelo (Sylvester Stallone/Warner Bros.), Young Anwyn Noble in Prince Charming (Martin Short/Hallmark) and Bob Kachler in Rad (Lori Loughlin/Taliafilm).

 He made his Broadway debut in 2011 in the role of George Banks in Mary Poppins at the New Amsterdam Theater in New York City.

-He played Nicky Goldberg in the independent film Songbird directed by Alex Boothby, Don Giovanni in Avenging Angelo (Sylvester Stallone/Warner Bros.), Young Anwyn Noble in Prince Charming (Martin Short/Hallmark) and Bob Kachler in Rad (Lori Loughlin/Taliafilm).

 He played Gabriel John Utterson in the 2013 Broadway revival of Jekyll & Hyde and James Wilson in the 2016 Encores! production of 1776.

 On 26 August 2013, Mackintosh joined the Broadway cast of The Phantom of the Opera as Monsieur André and an understudy for The Phantom.
 On 5 May 2014, he started a one-week limited engagement as the Phantom between Hugh Panaro's departure and Norm Lewis' arrival.
 He concluded his limited run as the Phantom on 12 May.
-He also had limited runs as the Phantom from 25 December 2017 – 13 January 2018 (In between James Barbour's departure and Peter Joback's arrival) and from 2 – 14 April 2018 (In between Joback's departure and Ben Crawford's arrival).
-He continued to play Monsieur André until September 2019 when he left the production.
-He temporarily returned to the production in October 2022 as a Phantom cover, then again from January–March in 2023, covering the roles of Monsieur Lefèvre/Firechief and understudying the role of the Phantom.
+He also had limited runs as the Phantom from 25 December 2017 – 13 January 2018 (in between James Barbour's departure and Peter Joback's arrival) and from 2 – 14 April 2018 (in between Joback's departure and Ben Crawford's arrival).
+He continued to play Monsieur André until September 2019, when he left the production.

+In December 2019, he joined the U.S. tour of My Fair Lady in the role of Henry Higgins.
+He temporarily returned to the production in October 2022 as a Phantom cover, then again from January to March in 2023, covering the roles of Monsieur Lefèvre/Firechief and understudying the role of the Phantom.
 He returned to the role for a charity performance on 14 April 2023, and he also played the role for the final two performances on 15 and 16 April 2023 while Ben Crawford was sick.
-This meant he became the last person to play the Phantom in the Original Broadway Production.
+This meant he became the final person to play the Phantom in the original Broadway production.

-In December 2019, he joined the U.S. tour of My Fair Lady in the role of Henry Higgins.